Phalpota: Caste

 The village has population of 1736 and in the village most of the villagers are from schedule caste (SC) which has constitutes 53.92% of total population of the village and it doesn't have any Schedule Tribe (ST) population.

 Education

 Phalpota has a Punjabi medium Co-educational Upper Primary school (GMS Phalpota School) which was founded in 2001.
-The school also provide mid-day meal.
+The school also provides mid-day meals.

 Transport

 Rail

 The nearest train station is situated in Goraya and Ludhiana Jn Railway Station is 28 km away from the village.

 Air

 The nearest domestic airport is 44 km away in Ludhiana and the nearest international airport is 135 km away in Amritsar other nearest international airport is located in Chandigarh.